afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareTesting_en.md

 1. **Unit tests**: to reveal bugs in the behavior of a single module.
 2. **Integration tests**: to reveal bugs in the interchange of data from the tested module to other modules and their behavior as a group.

 Those are **not** fully automated test.
-Inside each sktech's folder, a file named "README.md" can be found.
+Inside each sketch's folder, a file named "README.md" can be found.
 This file describes the **testing procedure**:

 1. Required hardware (if any), to be built in a prototype board.
 2. Required software tools (if any).